aditya2sahu/atomberg_backend/README.md

 traceback.

-**Tests fail with `relation "machines" does not exist`** `AtombergApp/migrations/0001_initial.py` is missing.
-It has to exist and be
+**Tests fail with `relation "machines" does not exist`** No migration file, so Django had nothing to build the test database from.
+The folder is empty in version control by design — run `python manage.py makemigrations AtombergApp` once, then run the tests.
-committed: locally it builds the test database from `schema.sql`, and in production it's faked.

 ---